sdasgup3/minima/_posts/2017-10-21-x86_64_Stack_Frame_Layout.md

 ---

-__The following item is borrowed from the article mentioned in Reference section.__
+__The following is an exceprt from the article mentioned in Reference section.__

 # Process Stack
 ```